styfeng/TinyDialogues/README.md

 - **Expected format**:
   - Each `.txt` file (for train/val) contains one example per line.
   - Each line must end with the token `<|endoftext|>`.
-  - See the `data/` folder for examples.

 ---

 ## 🧠 Model Configs & Tokenizers

-- Tokenizer and model config files are under the `tokenizers/` folder.
+- Pretrained tokenizers (for each dataset) can be found under the `tokenizers/` folder.
-- GPT-2-small and RoBERTa-base configurations are provided for each dataset.
+- Default GPT-2-small and RoBERTa-base model configs can also be found there.

 ### Tokenizer Training